NikhilNarayana/FRC-YouTube-Uploader/README.md

 ##### Video Description
 The description used in the program is fairly lengthy, but adds a lot of info that can be nice to have.
 The usual description is found in `youtubeup.py`.
 If you would rather not use that description feel free to input your own or ask me to create a specific description just for you.

+##### Match Code
+This is an overriding function that will push any match you setup here to the correct TBA match and with the right info.
+This does not affect other parameters, you still need to set them up so it will find the correct match.
+For example, [2017 PCH Albany](https://www.thebluealliance.com/event/2017gaalb) had 6 matches in Semifinals 2, the matches that counted were matches 4-6 on TBA, but the FMS kept the naming scheme from matches 1-3.
+To fix this you can input the match info like it was for `SF2M1` and name the file `Semifinal Match 2.mp4`, but then set match code to `SF2M4`.
+That would get the right scores and then update the right TBA match.

 ##### Match Number
 Fairly self-explanatory, just remember to reset the value when you go into each stage of eliminations.
 This value will increment each time you press "Submit".
 Get the value from the FMS display during tiebreakers.